toddledev/documentation/docs/09-pages/05-redirect/index.md

 # Redirect configuration

 To configure a redirect, create or select it in the [project sidebar](/the-editor/project-sidebar) in the **Page** section.

-In the redirect editor, you are able to configure the redirect.

 The configuration is divided into two main sections:

 ## Source